nrfconnect/sdk-nrf/samples/cellular/modem_trace_flash/README.rst

 ********

 You can use this sample to implement storing and reading of modem traces on an external flash device.
-The sample contains an implementation of a custom trace backend that writes modem traces on the external flash chip of the nRF9160 DK.
+The sample contains an implementation of a custom trace backend that writes modem traces on the external flash chip of the nRF91 Series DK.
 In addition, it reads out the traces from the external flash and writes them out to UART1 on a button press.

 You can use the sample for creating a trace backend for your own flash device.